Saint Louis University offers a Spanish visa service to streamline the visa application

 in the summer — to make sure you get the visa and passport back before you leave for

-- Paid visa fees.
+- Paid visa service fees.
 These can be paid via SLU billpay.
-The fee covers SLU’s visa service fee as well as the Chicago consulate fees.
-(If
+The fee covers SLU’s visa service fee.

 If you’re a student from SLU's St. Louis campus attending SLU-Madrid but not using